matomo-org/developer-documentation/docs/generated/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$reportFormats, $reportType)</code></pre>
 - `array` `$reportFormats` An array mapping string IDs for each available scheduled report format with icon paths for those formats.
-Add your new format&#039;s ID to this array.
+Add your new format's ID to this array.

 Usages: